Pages

 at a friend's home on 43rd St. in Finntown

-Despite being good at the jobs she held over the years, however much she was paid, Helena's main identity came from her native Finntown, even while the neighborhood changed completely during her lifetime.
+Despite being good at the jobs she held over the years, Helena's main identity came from her native Finntown, even while the neighborhood changed completely during her lifetime.
 As white flight surged through New York after World War II, Helena and her mother, my grandmother, remained committed to Finntown.
 When they pooled their money to purchase a better home than what they'd endured during the worst of my grandfather's inebriation, they didn't move out to the suburbs like their Finnish friends were doing.
 No, they moved to a bigger apartment one block up the street - the same street on which Helena ended up living about 98% of her 88 years.

 My grandfather died before my parents ever met.
 An apparent heart attack killed him in the foyer of their new apartment.
 My grandmother got home from work first, then Helena.
 Then my Dad, who said he literally had to step over his father's corpse to get inside the apartment and close the door.
 For quite a while, the three of them stood, silent, looking at the lifeless body of one of Finntown's most incorrigible boozers.
 They were relieved, mostly.
 Finally, my Dad said aloud, "I guess we need to call somebody to take him away?"